alexnoe81/VcdsDataPlotter/VcdsDataPlotter.Lib.CalculatedColumns/readme.txt

 ﻿Columns missing:
-  - AverageByTime: Calculate the average of a certain value over a certain time => use IntegralByTime if possible
-  - AverageByDistance: Needs an additional distance column, which basicly is integral of speed over time
+  - RunningChangeOverDistanceColumn: similar to RunningChangeOverTimeColumn, but using an additional distance column